 Students are not permitted to enter a classroom without permission from an adult staff member, preferably the teacher in that room.
-When entering the school, visitors must report to the main office, must present driver's license or State-issued ID, and receive a "Visitor" badge to be worn during their school visit.
-Waiting visitors are asked to remain in the office.
-After dismissal, we would like to discourage the practice of parents bringing children back to school to get "forgotten work."
+When entering the school, parents must report to the main office, must present driver's license or State-issued ID, and receive a "Visitor" badge to be worn during their school visit.
+Waiting parents are asked to remain in the office.
+We would like to discourage the practice of parents bringing children back to school to get "forgotten work."
 In cases where it is necessary, please check in the office before going to a classroom or locker.